JBRadio/Chrome-Extension-for-Jisho.org/README.md

 ## Considered fixed
  - While dark theme is set, searches in the extension start off Light and then go Dark where the speed of this happening can vary.
 On 2016.03.30, chrome local storage API is utilized when the content script is executed.
 I think this is the faster way to check the theme and inject the CSS overriding file.
 Code is available on GitHub, please let me know if you see a more efficient way to handle this.
 At this time, this is considered fixed.
+ - Jisho.org's 404 Error Page on extension launch.
+If periods (.) are seeded into the search URL, Jisho.org loads a 404 error page.
+The extension now filters out periods (.) to prevent this and will even redirect you to what it thinks you are looking for.
+You should no longer get stuck on a 404 error page in the extension.
+I have created a discussion for the Jisho.org webmaster to review the usage of periods (.) in search urls/criteria. http://jisho.org/forum/57085ba1d5dda75465000048-periods-in-search-criteria-breaks-search-and-404-error-page-suggestion

 ## Discussion and Feedback